-The authors used a rabbit antiserum prepared against purified rat β2 microglobulin to immunoprecipitate molecules from lysates of radioiodinated murine thymocytes and splenocytes.
-All the molecules that are reactive with this serum have subunits of 44,000 and 12,000 and can be identified as H 2 and TL antigens.
-Thus, the anti β2μ serum can deplete lysates of the majority of the TL and H 2 antigens which can be subsequently recognized by alloantisera.
-If TL and H 2 are precipitated from the lysates before the addition of anti β2μ, no β2μ reactive molecules remain.
-These results indicate that Ia antigens cannot be depleted from the lysates with anti β2μ.
-The studies also suggest that TL and H 2 heavy chains can exist as both monomers and dimers.
-These observations are discussed with regard to previous studies concerning the native structure of H 2 and TL antigens.
+We have used a rabbit antiserum prepared against purified rat β2µ-microglobulin to immunoprecipitate molecules from lysates of radioiodinated murine thymocytes and splenocytes.
+All the molecules that are reactive with this serum have subunits of 44,000 and 12,000 and can be identified as H-2 and TL antigens.
+Thus, the anti-β2µ serum can deplete lysates of the majority of the TL and H-2 antigens which can be subsequently recognized by alloantisera.
+If TL and H-2 are precipitated from the lysates before the addition of anti-β2µ, no preactive molecules remain.
+Our results indicate that Ia antigens cannot be depleted from the lysates with anti-β2µ.
+The studies also suggest that TL and H-2 heavy chains can exist as beth monomers and dimers.
+These observations are discussed with regard to previous studies concerning the native structure of H-2 and TL antigens.

 ASJC Scopus subject areas